tudurom/bsc-thesis/doc/main.typ

 there can be one 'legitimate' binary, and multiple 'illegitimate', or 'attacked' binaries.
 In the context of reproducible builds, their identities are established by comparing the byte values of the binary files.
+*/

-= Method <method>
+= Attack <method>

 To answer the research questions, I picked the reference Go compiler, `gc` @gogc to be the target of my attack.
 The reasons for my choice are fivefold:

 - `gc` is written completely in Go, including the back-end and the assembler used to generate binaries.
-- Go is reproducible @gorebuild by default: Assuming that the compilers in the bootstrap chain are legitimate, only the source code of `gc` affects the resulting binaries—the author of the referenced work names this 'perfect reproducibility'.
+- Go is reproducible by default @gorebuild: Assuming that the compilers in the bootstrap chain are legitimate, only the source code of `gc` affects the resulting binaries—the author of the referenced work names this 'perfect reproducibility'.
 The platform on which the build runs does not affect the